Adding USB drive to Ubuntu Server for Docker Containers to use. Server running on a Mac Mini 2012 16Gb ram, 1Tb SSD Drive & 1Tb USB

 - If the external drive is formatted with NTFS (common for drives used with Windows), you may need to install

-to ensure proper read/write support:sudo apt update sudo apt install ntfs-3g
+ntfs-3gto ensure proper read/write support:sudo apt update sudo apt install ntfs-3g - Modify the

 - For exFAT-formatted drives (common for compatibility between Windows and macOS):